 While it is possible for men to experience pelvic floor dysfunction, it is an issue that is often thought of as a women’s problem because the burden of pregnancy and childbirth can contribute heavily to pelvic floor problems.
 Such problems can include bladder or bowel control problems as well as pelvic organ prolapse.
-It has been reported and nearly one-quarter of them have symptoms.
+It has been reported that nearly one-quarter of them have symptoms.
 [1,2].

-Commonly, treatment options are limited to biofeedback training, relaxation techniques, medication and surgery.
+Commonly, treatment options are limited to biofeedback training, relaxation techniques, medication, and surgery.
 But one does not have to look far to discover that posture and pelvic floor function are very much linked.

 Risk factors for pelvic floor dysfunction